CarlosAndresd/f_abm/CODE_OF_CONDUCT.md

-# Code of Conduct (taken from Contributor Covenant Code of Conduct)
+# Code of Conduct

+## Summary

+Please behave, think as if someone you appreciate and is close to you reads all that you write and sees how you behave in this repository.

 ## Our Pledge

+By contributing or interacting with this repository and its users you become part of the community.

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
+As a community, we pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.